dddsnn/tablecache/README.md

 perfectly legal to use the primary key itself as the score (`tablecache.NumberRangeSubset.with_primary_key('name_of_the_primary_key')` returns a `CachedSubset` subclass that can be used).
-If the primary key is not a numerical, using its hash may be a good option.
+If the primary key is not numerical, using its hash may be a good option.
+Note however that a record's score must not change when the record changes, so the score should probably only depend on immutable fields.

 The classical example for a more meaningful use of the score is timeseries data, where each record has a timestamp field (separate from the primary key)